microsoft/Windows-AppConsult-PWALab/Manual/README.md

 If you want, you can complete the task by enabling this behavior also for the other 3 boxes.

-## Exercise 3 - Adding push notifications
+## Exercise 3 - Add push notifications

 In this exercise we're going to use the Push APIs and the Notification APIs to enable our Progressive Web App to receive push notifications from a backend.
 If you have read the introduction about push notifications, you'll remember that the architecture is made by 3 actors: a client application, a backend and a service provided by the platform owner.
 As such, we will need to work on two components in this exercise: